-Setting Up a Homemade In-Ground Sprinkler With PEX Is Easy
+Setting Up a Homemade Underground Sprinkling System With PEX Is Easy

 Building an underground PEX sprinkler system for lawn or garden irrigation is a very easy thing to do.
 Explaining how to install this buried sprinkler system is actually much more difficult than doing the job itself.